PLKR-21/cultureconnect/CONTRIBUTING.md

 Welcome to **CultureConnect** — a project that bridges language and culture through idioms, proverbs, and global quotes.
 We’re excited that you want to contribute!

-This guide explains how our team works, how to contribute efficiently, and how we manage code and collaboration.
+This guide explains how our team works, how to contribute efficiently, and how we manage code and collaboration..

 ---